 Now things are getting crazy: what if we also respect our planet and stop destroying it little by little.
 Sustainability is the keyword.
 Do I have to buy oranges in the German supermarket all year round or is it enough to buy them from time to time – when they are “on sale”?
 In exchange, there are countless local fruit varieties that taste a lot better, than the oranges, which are creaked over thousands of miles to my discounter.
 The resources we burn spreading them are not much, for one truck.
 Imagine every truck we got on the streets.
 The Germans say: Small cattle also craps – a lot of small cattle craps therefore a lot.
 Oranges are just an example to declare my point.
 In the other parts of “Conscious Living” I have mentioned a few – for instance: Sand.

-Everyone should imagine that for themselves.
+Imagine what the world would look like, when we are at peace.
 I consider this the next stage in human development and the only logical step for our race to take.
 We get countless examples of how this could look like from the animal kingdom: ants, wolves, penguins, whales … etc. They all have peculiarities of pack formation and living together.
 We can only learn from them.
 An abandoned wolf dies slowly and excruciating – in the pack, they are strong.
 Imagine the strength of humanity, when everyone works together and helps each other.
 Inconceivably?
 Yet!

 To focus on one animal species is probably not the non-plus-ultra, as each species shows us an area, in which we can improve.
 Regarding the wolves, the alpha male walks as the last one in the pack and pays attention to everyone.
 The old and weak wolves walk up front and determine the speed of the pack.
 Thus, all animals are integrated, take care of each other and live together.
 In humans, the ranking is probably similar and yet different.
 An “old wolf”, who can barely “help with hunting”, can easily live off the other humans – after all, we have our food sources under control – in contrast to the wolves.

 Penguins push fellow species off cliffs to check if the water is free of sea lions, sharks, etc. This is the unfriendly way, but penguins also take turns breeding.
 The male protects the egg while the female is foraging.
-One rests and as soon as the significant other is back, roles are exchanged.
+One rests and as soon as the significant other is back, the animals exchange roles.
 If something happens to one of the parents during the search for food – what is the matter then?
 Would it justify the mother plunging another mother to death, only to be sure, that she will reach her egg safely?
 Assuming that the penguins collectively rear their offspring and perfectly communicate with each other while foraging – would the unfriendly way still be needed?
 Perhaps the childless would jump into the water.
 That would be an incredible progressive kind of evolution.
 If you have no kids, you take risks protecting the offspring of others and to give them the best possible life – a noble thought.